1. Internet:

 Additionally, the telephone has made it possible for businesses to be located anywhere in the world.
 Employees may work locally or they may telecommute from home.

 Customers view calls as a pivotal activity.
-As an emerging best practice businesses are ensuring fewer abandoned calls due to busy signals, and the customers are getting the information they need in fewer transfers and in less time by using reliable call management systems like MyOperator designed for small businesses.
-The more calls from more customers are getting through and therefore more orders are placed or more service is rendered.
+As an emerging best practice businesses are ensuring fewer abandoned calls due to busy signals, and the customers are getting the information they need in fewer transfers and in less time by using reliable call management systems, such as MyOperator’s cloud call center solution designed specifically for small businesses The more calls from more customers are getting through and therefore more orders are placed or more service is rendered.
 Research has shown that 70% of customers will buy products or services from companies with excellent customer service reputations.

 # 3. Saas based solutions:

 Small businesses can use cost-effective Saas-based tools.
 The study noted that Indian SMBs (companies having less than 1,000 employees) are increasingly realizing the need to make faster decisions based on real-time analysis of a large volume of data.
 As a result, they are turning to BI( business intelligence) solutions for greater efficiency.

 The AMI study noted that the availability of multiple SaaS-based BI solutions will provide a considerable impetus to the adoption of BI tools in this burgeoning segment.
 The trend is also towards mobile BI solutions owing to the increased use of smartphones and tablets in the SMB space.
 Time tracking tools are forecasted to remain one of the fastest-growing software solutions.

 [Tweet “Your #phone has the potential to be your single source #solution”]

 # 4. Online collaboration tools: